mnemnion/JLpeg.jl/docs/src/index.md

 a = :a ← P"foo" * Cg(P"abc"^0 | S"123")^1
 ```

-Which is admittedly less cumbersome (we try).
-Note that the `@rule` form doesn't
+Which is a bit less cumbersome (we try).
+Note that the `@rule` form doesn't require
-require the importation of `@S_str`, or any other public symbol, thanks to the nature
+the importation of `@S_str`, or any other public symbol, thanks to the nature of
-of Julia macros.
+Julia macros.

 A classic example of a task forever beyond the reach of regular expressions is balancing parentheses, with JLpeg this is easy: